 Namespaces permit separating a single Kubernetes cluster into virtual clusters.
-A simple use case is separate namespaces for development and production.
+A simple use case is separate namespaces for development

 Resource names must be unique within a namespace but needn’t be unique across namespaces.